Our Cremation Service Provider Network Has Pledged to Honor the Dignity of Those Entrusted to Their Care

-Keepsake vessels and cremation jewelry serve as an enduring symbol of a wonderful life.
-Treasure the memories by keeping them close to heart.More Info
+Every CWC cremation service provider offers Keepsake Vessels & Cremation Jewelry that serve as an enduring symbol of a wonderful life.
+Keep their memory close to heart.More Info

-The National Hospice Organization and its standards document recognizes the significant role of Cremation-With-Care professionals in collaborating with the hospice team at the time of death.
+The National Hospice Organization and its standards document recognizes the significant role of the CWC-Cremation Service Provider in collaborating with the hospice team at the time of death.

-Cremation-With-Care funeral home providers appreciate the trust that families and hospice workers place in us and we constantly strive to be deserving of that trust.
+Every Cremation-With-Carecremation service provider appreciates the trust that families and hospice workers place in us and we constantly strive to be deserving of that trust.
 At no time will family members be without support.
-The strong attachments and trust developed in one supportive environment (hospice) are shared and transferred to another (Cremation-With-Care funeral home provider) as the family moves through the process of dying, death and bereavement.
+The strong attachments and trust developed in one supportive environment (hospice) are shared and transferred to another (Cremation-With-Care cremation serviceprovider) as the family moves through the process of dying, death and bereavement.

 Mark E. Davis, Founder/Administrator

 Funeral Director/Remembrance Planner

 Over the last 30 years I have personally seen thousands of families through one of life's most stressful situations, the loss of a loved one.
 What I've learned from my decades of experience is this...what matters most to those who are dealing with a death is guidance and understanding.
 Therefore I have selected funeral homes across America whose promise to their community is radically different from the others.
 They pledge to uphold the highest level of ethical business standards and believe that they have a unique responsibility to honor the dignity of the deceased, to aid and counsel the family in time of grief, and to encourage remembrance with each family within its own traditions, culture and financial means.